lguertle/twitch-stream-monitor/README.md

 - 🔁 **Delta Lake + Databricks Integration**
   Designed to run as a modular streaming pipeline within Databricks notebooks using Delta tables, with append-only logs for historical tracking.

+- 📈 **Live Power BI Integration**
+  Delta tables are automatically connected to Power BI for dynamic dashboards, enabling real-time insights and visual exploration of stream performance.

 ---

 ## ⚡ Why Databricks?